Home Search Gallery How-To Books Links Workshops About Contact

 How to Win Friends and Influence People

 How to Win Friends & Influence People by Dale Carnegie.
 If you want to be a professional photographer you need to know this more than photography.
 Some few people already have this knack.
 Most people, including myself, don't.
 I read this in 1986 and it changed my life forever.
 I used to think that arguing my point and telling people what to do were the way to get them to do what I want.
 Nope!
-You have to swallow your pride, stroke their ego, appear to nobler causes and voila!, you can get almost anyone to do what you need them to.
+You have to swallow your pride, stroke their ego, appeal to nobler causes and voila!, you can get almost anyone to do what you need them to.
 If everyone read this we'd have no fights and everyone would get along for the better.
 It's the best eight bucks you'll ever spend.

 You Can Negotiate Anything